-A child will receive funded early education and childcare until they reach statutory school age or attend school in reception class (Year R).
+A child will receive funded early education and childcare until they reach statutory school age or attend school in a maintained or academy reception class (Year R).

 The date a child is eligible for funded early education and childcare is based on the child's date of birth.
 A child becomes eligible at the start of the next claim period following their third birthday.